codeforbtv/baby-equipment-exchange/README.md

 # The Baby Equipment Exchange

-## Introduction
+## Introduction...

 This project assists the collection and distribution of unused and gently used baby and child equipment.
-Over twenty different organizations are served by this exchange.
+Over twenty dif.ferent organizations are served by this exchange.

 ## Dev remote Setup (Recommended for consistency, you can dev local if you don't want to work with docker)